tomerAI/auto-content/README.md

 ## Todo
+- Use LLM agent to determine if the news is about football instead of keywords
+- Use different logic than n-clusters=2 for clustering articles
 - Containerization
 - Scheduling
 - Use State to store agent outputs instead of returning the raw string and transforming to the right format